gleydson/csv-processor/README.md

 # File processor
 (under development)

-A simple example of a next js 13 application that processes massive data files using web streams and web workers
+A simple example of a Next.js application that processes massive data files using web streams and web workers

 👉[See now](https://csv-preprocessing.vercel.app/)👈